Active Flag

 Our school invites local sports clubs and physical activity providers to give sessions as part of our P.E.
 2 Year Plan.
 We also actively work with local clubs to promote new membership from our pupils.

 • Ballaghaderreen GAA – In 2023 /2024 we will continue to build on the strong links developed since 20219 with our local GAA club.
 An increasing number of our pupils play at under age levels.
 This follows on from the intense coaching imitative run during 2022/2023 when all classes were provided with weekly sessions throughout the school year.
 We are very lucky to have access to the wonderful pitches including the new astro turf which we use for school annual sport’s day as well as training for school teams.
 We enter teams in the Mini-7s and Cumann na mBunscoil leagues – football and development hurling and camoige.
 In 2021 we introduced hurling sessions for all pupils from 3rd to 6th class as part their weekly P.E. curriculum.
-In May 2023 the girls’ team won the camoige Division 3 league title.
+In May 2023 the girls’ team won the camoige Division 3 league title and in April 2024 the mixed team won the Mayo County Final Shield.

 • Tennis Ireland– coaches from Tennis Ireland visit the school for a block of time each year to teach tennis skills to our junior classes.
 They also coach our senior tennis team for the local tournaments in the summer term.
 Tennis Ireland provided lessons during our school’s Summer Camp which ran from 20th to 24th July 2020.